Daintree and Cape Tribulation

 No matter what your budget or your particular style of holiday accommodation you may be after it is all here on offer in the Cape Tribulation and Daintree Rainforests of Tropical North Queensland.
 Get to know some of the locals when you share their home with a bed and breakfast accommodation option under the canopy of the rainforest, or hide out in your own little cabin beside the pure running waters of the fresh mountain stream.

-Your holiday accommodation room nights can cost anything from as little as $28 a night in a dorm style village atmosphere to the real top end accommodation where you can fly in by helicopter to a remote wilderness lodge and be removed totally from the rest of the world and being fully indulged and catered to with 5 star style dining for every meal time.
+Your holiday accommodation room nights can cost anything from as little as $28 a night in a dorm style village atmosphere to the luxury accommodation staying in an eco treehouse where you can unplug from hustle and bustle and emerse yourself in the rainforest with gourmet meals and day spa treatments.

 Talk to the team at Cairns Holiday Specialists about your style of accommodation and they will match it with the availability and add in some ideas for tours, attractions and all the things to do and see when staying in the Daintree and Cape Tribulation rainforest paradise.